kianho/pconpy/README.md

 _Contact maps_ are a reduced representation of 3D structure that are invariant to affine transformations.
-This enables the researcher to perform a rapid visual exploratory data analysis of a protein structure without the need for rendering or geometric operations in 3D.
-Additionally, the 2D matrix representation of a contact map (known as a _contact matrix_) can be easily manipulated for use by conventional machine learning algorithms for protein structure prediction tasks.
+This enables the researcher to perform a rapid visual exploratory data analysis of a protein structure without the need for 3D rendering.
+Additionally, the 2D matrix representation of a contact map (known as a _contact matrix_) can naturally be used as numeric input in subsequent automated knowledge discovery or machine learning tasks.

 ## History